 The region of Apulia, in general, has a vibrant vibe so if you’re looking for relaxing on a beach, culture, art and tradition, you should come here.
 There are plenty of day trips from Rome to Apulia region where you can have a thorough tour of almost everything there is to see in Apulia.

-Day trips from Rome to the seaside, lakes and islands
+Day Tours out of Rome to the seaside, lakes and islands

 27 – Capri